The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Discussion

-The bias against discovering the LMXBs with more massive BHs that might reside in the Plane can possibly be circumvented by observing sources in the Bulge, since the Bulge is thought to be formed through bar instabilities that might scatter old, massive, BH LMXBs to higher $|z|$ (see \citealt{2017MNRAS.469.1587D}, and \citealt{2020RAA....20..159S} for a recent review).
-However, the $\{ d_{\rm GC}, |z|\}$ spatial distributions of confirmed and candidate BH LMXBs differ.
-Whereas there are many candidate BH LMXBs in the Bulge region, the confirmed BH LMXBs are all found outside the Bulge.
-This difference in the $d_{GC}$ (and to a lesser extent also the $|z|$) distribution between the confirmed and candidate BH LMXBs is likely to be caused by the need to obtain sensitive time-resolved optical spectroscopic measurements with the largest telescopes available, to allow the BH mass to be measured.
-The current sample of confirmed BH LMXBs avoids the extinction that plagues sources that reside in the Plane and sources that lie in the Bulge at small $d_{GC}$, i.e., near the Galactic Center.
+The bias against discovering LMXBs with more massive BHs that might reside in the Plane can possibly be circumvented by observing sources in the Bulge, since the Bulge is thought to be formed through bar instabilities that might scatter old, massive, BH LMXBs to higher $|z|$ (see \citealt{2017MNRAS.469.1587D}, and \citealt{2020RAA....20..159S} for a recent review).
+However, the extinction and crowding that prevent the optical and ground based NIR observations necessary for BH mass measurements for candidate BH LMXBs in the Plane, are likewise precluding such measurements to be obtained for sources in the Bulge.
+Evidence for this can be seen comparing the $\{ d_{\rm GC}, |z|\}$ spatial distributions of confirmed and candidate BH LMXBs.
+Whereas there are many candidate BH LMXBs in the Bulge region, the confirmed BH LMXBs are all outside the Bulge.
+The current sample of confirmed BH LMXBs avoids the extinction (and crowding) that plagues sources that reside in the Plane and sources that lie in the Bulge at small $d_{GC}$, i.e., near the Galactic Center.

-Therefore, the $\{ d_{\rm GC}, |z|\}$ distribution of dynamically confirmed BH LMXBs implies that the current selection of BH masses from these systems is biased towards those systems that obtained a kick velocity that moved them out of the Plane (assuming, for now, that these LMXBs are formed in the Plane).
+Therefore, the observed $\{ d_{\rm GC}, |z|\}$ distribution of dynamically confirmed BH LMXBs implies that the current selection of BH masses from these systems is biased towards those systems that obtained a kick velocity that moved them out of the Plane (assuming, for now, that these LMXBs are formed in the Plane).
 This observed bias towards large $\{d_{GC},|z|$\} sources among the dynamically confirmed BHs favours those with lower BH masses.
 For example, for a fixed impulse kick at birth (as is roughly expected for e.g., neutrino anisotropy kicks) the low BH-mass systems will travel further from the Plane than would the high BH-mass systems.
 The likely lower-mass BHs forming through mass fallback receive additional kicks from asymmetric mass ejection, but the likely higher-mass BHs forming from direct collapse do not.
 These direct collapse BHs are thought to be more massive as virtually no mass is lost in the absence of a supernova.
 The absence of a kick would keep them in the plane of the Galaxy where their massive stellar predecessors originate (\citealt{2012ApJ...749...91F}).